adamhemzal/adamhemzal.com-v2/content/blog/how-to-optimize-images-in-wordpress-without-any-plugin/index.md

 In this article, you will learn how to optimize large number of images for free and without using any free or paid plugin which could slow down your WordPress site.
 This article is for absolute beginners and includes code that even non-programmers can run.

-## Typical solution for image optimization and a problem
+## Typical solution for image optimization
-When you realize that your images are causing issues to your website speed, you start immediately googling, and you'll find several plugins for image optimization.
-You might install [Smush](https://wordpress.org/plugins/wp-smushit/) or [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) or even [TinyPNG](https://wordpress.org/plugins/tiny-compress-images/).
-These plugins usually optimize your images on upload.
-But if you want to optimize all your current images, you have to typically pay some fee.
-Paying for the plugin which does the job isn't that horrible, right?
-But there can be an issue.
+When you realize that your images are causing issues to your website speed, you start immediately googling and you will find several plugins for image optimization.
+You can install [Smush](https://wordpress.org/plugins/wp-smushit/) or [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) or even [TinyPNG](https://wordpress.org/plugins/tiny-compress-images/).
+These plugins usually optimize your images when uploading.
+But if you want to optimize all your current images, you have to pay a fee.
+Paying for the plugin which does the job may sound like a perfect solution but, of course, there can be some issues.

-Every website hosting (server with a space where you can run your WordPress website), where your WordPress is running, has some limitations.
+Every website hosting, where your WordPress is running, has some limitations.
 One of the limitations is called `Maximum script run time` or also in the PHP  `max_execution_time`.
 It means *how long you can run one PHP script on the server before the script gets timed out by the server and fails.*

-When you run bulk image optimization to optimize all images in your WordPress, PHP plugin will be running and optimizing images as long as the script is running.
-If you have a small WordPress website with hundreds of images, there won't be probably any issue.
-But, if you're running [WooCommerce](https://woocommerce.com/) website with **1,000 or 10,000** product images, the script will run out of time after one or two minutes and won't be able to finish the bulk image optimization for all your images.
-In this case, you'll have to use a different approach to solving the image problem.
+When you run bulk image optimization to optimize all images inside your WordPress, plugins will optimize images until they hit the limit of the maximum allowed script runtime.
+If you have a small WordPress website with hundreds of images, there will probably not be any issue.
+But if you are running [WooCommerce](https://woocommerce.com/) website with **1,000 or 10,000** product images, the script will run out of time after one or two minutes and will not be able to finish the bulk image optimization for all your images.
+In this case, you have to use a different approach.

 ## Solution: Optimize images outside of the server